DFE-Digital/get-into-teaching-app/app/views/content/international-returners/_check-your-qualifications.md

 get QTS through the [assessment only (AO) route](https://www.gov.uk/government/publications/apply-for-qualified-teacher-status-qts-if-you-teach-outside-the-uk/routes-to-qualified-teacher-status-qts-for-teachers-and-those-with-teaching-experience-outside-the-uk#AO) without any further training or the need to visit the UK.
 [View training providers who offer AO to overseas candidates](/assessment-only-providers#group--international).

+You could also consider studying for [international qualified teacher status (iQTS)](/international-qualified-teacher-status).
+This new qualification is backed by the Department for Education and means you can train where you live and work, with no need to visit the UK.

 If you trained as a teacher outside the UK, depending on where you qualified, you may be able to [apply to the Teaching Regulation Agency for QTS](https://www.gov.uk/government/publications/apply-for-qualified-teacher-status-qts-if-you-teach-outside-the-uk/routes-to-qualified-teacher-status-qts-for-teachers-and-those-with-teaching-experience-outside-the-uk#apply-to-the-teaching-regulation-agency-tra).

 If you have fewer than 2 years' teaching experience, you will need to [apply